 Phosphoric acid

-Phosphoric acid at 75% concentration, also called hydrogen phosphate, is a chemical product primarily used for metal surface treatment.
-It is used for rust removal, pickling and phosphating.
-Rust removal corresponds to the elimination of corrosion, and pickling to the creation of a slight roughness on the metal, to create adhesion before painting.
-Phosphating refers to the operation of treating steel by phosphoric acid bath, for the purpose of passivating the metal.
+Phosphoric acid at 75% concentration, also called hydrogen phosphate, is a chemical product mainly used for the surface treatment of metals.
+It is used for derusting, pickling, and phosphating.
+Derusting refers to the removal of corrosion, and pickling to the creation of a slight roughness on the metal to create adhesion before painting.
+Phosphating refers to the treatment of steel by immersion in a phosphoric acid bath, with the aim of passivating the metal.
 The formation of iron phosphate on the surface creates protection against air and therefore against corrosion.
 Paint adhesion is improved.

 MAIN FUNCTIONS

-75% phosphoric acid is a mineral acid used to:
+Phosphoric acid 75% is a mineral acid used for:

-- Phosphate metal parts to improve paint adhesion and corrosion resistance
+- Phosphating metal parts to improve paint adhesion and corrosion resistance

 INDUSTRIAL USE